NREL/ReEDS-2.0/README.md

 <a name="ConfigGAMS"></a>
 ## GAMS Configuration

 Install GAMS: [https://www.gams.com/download-old/](https://www.gams.com/download-old/).
-NREL uses GAMS version 24.7 but has not tested the compatibility of ReEDS with newer versions of GAMS.
+NREL uses GAMS version 30.3.
+Older versions might also work, and newer versions have not been tested.
 A valid GAMS license must be installed.
 Please refer to the [Required Software](#Software) section above for more information.

+If you are using GAMS 24.9 or newer, then GAMS will default to using the Python version that is included with GAMS.
+This GAMS version of Python needs some packages to be installed in order to work with ReEDS.
+To install those packages, navigate to the GMSPython directory in the GAMS folder (e.g., C:\GAMS\win64\30.3\GMSPython) in the terminal window.
+Install the packages using &quot;python -m pip install [package name]&quot;.
+The packages to install are gdxpds, xlrd, jinja2, and bokeh.

 Add GAMS to the &quot;path&quot; environment variable.
 Follow the same instructions as for adding Python to the path in the [Python Configuration](#ConfigPy) section above.
 Append the environment path with the directory location for the _gams.exe_ application (e.g., C:\GAMS\win64\24.7).